LejonKralemann/CISTRANSGUIDE/readme.txt

 First you need to create a file named "Sample_information.txt".
-It needs to have the following fields, in the following order.
+This file needs to have one row per sample, each with the fields indicated below.
 Include a header row.

 Sample:	The name of the library sample.
 Example: "7C1_LB".
 Primer:	The secondary GUIDEseq primer sequence (GSP2).